Rita-Lei/cca-programming-electronics-spring-2017/hw/week2.md

    ![smiley](img/hw2/smiley.png)

-2. Modify your smiley-face sketch above so that (a) the [background](http://p5js.org/reference/#/p5/background) gets cleared each frame before drawing the face, and (b) the happiness of the smile tracks `mouseX` -- sad on the left, happy on the right -- like in this anigif:
+2. Modify your smiley-face sketch from #1 so that (a) the [background](http://p5js.org/reference/#/p5/background) gets cleared each frame before drawing the face, and (b) the happiness of the smile tracks `mouseX` -- sad on the left, happy on the right -- like in this anigif:

    ![smiley-video](img/hw2/smiley-anigif.gif)